yssarma/sanskrit-notes/README.md

 5. **Kalpam (knowhow of rituals)**
 6. **Chendas (Prosody)**

-A brief information of these vedangas are given as per the rishi who had narrated them.
+A brief information of these vedangas are given as per the rishi who had narrated them as available in the books.

 ### DHATUMOOLAMIDAM SAMSKRUTAM.
 THE BASIS OF ANY LANGUAGE IS VYAKARANAM.